johnvresilovic/twiggle/README.md

 ## Miscellaneous
 If you want access to the files you can fork and clone this repository to your machine.

-To play the game, visit https://johnvresilovic.github.io/twiggle/
+To play the game, visit https://johnvresilovic.github.io/twiggle/.
+Right now the game looks best on bigger (desktop/laptop) screens.
+Better mobile responsivity is coming soon!

 Contact info:
 https://linkedin.com/in/john-vresilovic